plone/ploneorg.admin/maintenance.rst

 - We generally try to schedule maintenance windows at least **one week in advance**.

-- If you are a member of the admin's team, and you are considering an action that will require plone.org downtime (i.e. outage of any plone.org :doc:`service </services>`), please **create a news item** on plone.org (e.g. http://plone.org/plone.org-upgrade-coming) and submit it for publication.
+- If you are a member of the admins team, and you are considering an action that will require plone.org downtime (i.e. outage of any plone.org :doc:`service </services>`), please **create a news item** on plone.org (e.g. http://plone.org/news/plone.org-upgrade-coming) and submit it for publication.

 - After submitting, please **notify someone** with publishing-ability in `#plone`_ and ask them to review/publish it.
 E.g. limi, baekholt, jonstahl.